September 4, 2009

 "We believe that civilians have started to leave the center in search of a safe place.
-We are waiting to know if there are more deaths in the latter attack, "he told Efe by telephone spokeswoman for the Red Cross, Sarasi Wijeratne.
+We are waiting to know if there are more deaths in the last attack, "he told Efe by telephone the Red Cross spokeswoman, Sarasi Wijeratne.

-Since late 2007, the Army has embarked on a powerful offense that has allowed him to snatch guerrilla strongholds top and the bulk of its territory, to surround a forest area of about 200 square kilometers in the northeast.
+Since late 2007, the Army has embarked on a powerful offense that has allowed the guerrillas seize major strongholds and the bulk of its territory, to surround a forest area of about 200 square kilometers in the northeast.

-"I am confident that in a few days defeat decisively to terrorist force that many said he was invincible," said Rajapaksa in his address to those attending the parade, including key leaders military.
+"I am confident that in a few days decisively defeat the terrorist force that many said he was invincible," Rajapaksa said in his address to those attending the parade, including the main military leaders.

 Your Executive is facing, however, a growing international pressure to respect civilians caught in the war zone, Sri Lanka estimated that 120,000 people compared to 250,000 calculated by international organizations.